GPflow/GPflow/README.md

 ## Compatibility

-GPflow heavily depends on TensorFlow and as far as TensorFlow supports forward compatibility the GPflow should as well.
+GPflow heavily depends on TensorFlow and as far as TensorFlow supports forward compatibility, GPflow should as well.
 The version of GPflow can give you a hint about backward compatibility.
-If major version is changed then you need to check release notes to find out how API has been changed.
+If the major version has changed then you need to check the release notes to find out how the API has been changed.

-Unfortunately, there is no such thing as GPflow models back-compatibility, which means that model implementation can change without changing interfaces.
-In other words, TensorFlow graph can be different for same models from different version of GPflow.
+Unfortunately, there is no such thing as backward compatibility for GPflow _models_, which means that a model implementation can change without changing interfaces.
+In other words, the TensorFlow graph can be different for the same models from different versions of GPflow.

 ## Projects using GPflow